 You really want to avoid any extra hassle or unwelcome surprises when out on a ride so it’s important to check that everyone’s bike is in good working order.
 Give each bike a once over, checking that all the moving components are running smoothly, chains are lubricated and brakes are functioning correctly.

-If you need any help with bike maintenance, our simple and clear how-to Guides are packed full of information on how to tackle most cycling maintenance tasks.
-Additionally, you can take advantage of a Free Bike Health Check at any of our Halfords stores for added peace of mind.
+If you need any help with bike maintenance, our simple and clear How To Guides are packed full of information about how to tackle most cycling maintenance tasks.

 Complete your kit with some hi-vis clothing so that everyone is seen when you’re out.